-The fourth Android Q developer preview is here!
+The sixth Android Q developer preview is here!

 Further reading: How to install Android Q on your phone right now